-For this quickstart, you will be using the Azure IoT device SDK for C. You will prepare a development environment used to clone and build the Azure IoT C SDK from GitHub.
-The SDK on GitHub includes the sample code used in this quickstart.
+For this quickstart, you use the Azure IoT device SDK for C. You prepare a development environment used to clone and build the Azure IoT C SDK from GitHub.
+The SDK on GitHub includes the sample code that's used in this quickstart.

 Download the CMake build system.

 Before you start the CMake installation, it's important that the Visual Studio prerequisites (Visual Studio and the Desktop development with C++ workload) are installed on your machine.
 After the prerequisites are in place and you've verified the download, you can install the CMake build system.